About CRiSS-LAB

 Cristian Candia, Ph.D.

-Head at The Computational Research in Social Science (CRiSS) Lab.
+Head of the Computational Research in Social Science Lab.

 Cristian Candia